 United’s social media crisis began on April 9, aboard Flight 3411.
-Airline personnel requested four passengers to give their seats up to make room for crew members.
+Airline personnel requested four passengers to give their seats up to make room for crew members who needed to board.
 When doctor David Dao refused the request, he was forcibly dragged out of his seat by airline and security personnel.
-It was all caught on video and posted to social media:

 — Tyler Bridges (@Tyler_Bridges) April 10, 2017